siemens/jailhouse/README.md

     memmap=66M$0x3b000000

 as parameter to the command line of the virtual machine's kernel.
+Note that if you plan to put this parameter in GRUB2 variables in /etc/default/grub, then you will need three escape characters before the dollar (e.g. ```GRUB_CMDLINE_LINUX_DEFAULT="memmap=66M\\\$0x3b000000"```).

 The Jailhouse QEMU cell config will block use of the serial port by the guest OS, so make sure that the guest kernel command line does NOT have its console set to log to the serial port (ie remove any 'console=ttyS0' arguments from the grub config).
 Reboot the guest and load jailhouse.ko.
-Then enable Jailhouse like
+Then enable Jailhouse like this:
-this:

     jailhouse enable /path/to/qemu-vm.cell